GoogleCloudPlatform/podcast/site/content/post/episode-180-firebase-with-jen-person/index.md

 Mark Mirch is going on vacation!

-{{< transcript "[MUSIC PLAYING] MARK MIRCHANDANI: Hi, and welcome to episode 180 of the weekly Google Cloud Platform Podcast.
+{{< transcript "[MUSIC PLAYING] MARK MIRCHANDANI: Hi, and welcome to episode 180 of the weekly Google Cloud Podcast.
 I'm Mark and I'm here with my colleague, Mark.
 Hi, Mark." >}}

 MARK MANDEL: Hey, Mark.